Are you totally excited that you’re bringing a puppy home for the first time?

 - Remove all breakables or move to a higher location

 - Get Gates and a pet playpen for the home from amazon (Puppies shouldn’t have free run of your home)

 When Bringing Home Your Puppy For The First Time.

 Your new puppy is most likely going to be a little scared.
 I know I would if I was going home with people I just met.

 Most good breeders will already know to do this.
-It can definitely help calm your pup having that familiar scent with them – Use in the car ride home and then at home in your puppy’s crate at night for sleeping.
+It can definitely help calm your pup by having that familiar scent with them – Use it in the car ride home and then at home in your puppy’s crate at night for sleeping.

 As soon as you arrive home, you need to do something important.